-7 See Veterans Education Success, "VA Proposal to Waive Ethics Rule for VA Employees," available at: https://vetsedsuccess.org/what-we-do/policy-advocacy/our-work-with-the-executive-branch/va/employee-ethics-rules/, accessed November 6, 2022, for copies of the 15 letters sent to VA opposing VA's blanket waiver proposal.
+7 See Veterans Education Success, "VA Proposal to Waive Ethics Rule for VA Employees," available at: https://vetsedsuccess.org/what-we-do/policy-advocacy/our-work-with-the-executive-branch/va/employee-ethics-rules/.

 the waiver criteria.
 In practice, VA may have achieved its original goal of a blanket waiver, without any act of Congress to repeal § 3683.